 Aunty Sand and my daughter Charlotte chatted excitedly as the heathland wind swept them along.

 No sign of the startled deer but there were cattle nested within the heather.
-So calm and content to munch their lunch while us visitors come and stare and take our pictures.
+So calm and content to munch their lunch while us visitors come to stare and take our pictures.

 At the end of the track were this beautiful pair.
 Many of the ponies we saw were in loving couples.
 They showed strong bonds and affection for one another.